 Meditation is geared to help you meet life’s challenges making you more resilient.
 Meditation teaches you to come back to the present and stop going over the past in your head repeatedly.

 Meditation enhances the skills that make you more resilient.
 Here are some of the skills that meditation fosters that help builds resiliency.

-Meditation helps you to increase focus so you can concentrate on your goals and what lies ahead instead of wandering back to the past.
-One study showed that participants in an 8-week mindfulness meditation course had an increased attention span.
-This attention span allows to stay focused on the positive and let the negative go.
+Meditation helps you increase focus so you can concentrate on your goals and what lies ahead instead of wandering back to the past.
+For example, one study showed that participants in an 8-week mindfulness meditation course increased attention span.
+This attention span allows us to stay focused on the positive and let the negative go.

 Creative Problem Solving

 Meditation can also help with insight problem-solving.
-A study done in China had participants problem solve 10 questions before and after a break.
-After they answered the questions the first time, they were asked to either rest or meditate.
+For example, a study done in China had participants problem-solve ten questions before and after a break.
+After they answered the questions the first time, they were asked to rest or meditate.

-Researchers found that the participants that meditated were able to solve more of the problems they had missed before.
-In addition, those who were told to count breaths and raise their hand after so many breaths (creating awareness) were able to solve even more problems.
+Researchers found that the participants who meditated could solve more of the problems they had missed before.
+In addition, those who were told to count breaths and raise their hand after so many breaths (creating awareness) could solve even more problems.

-Meditation helps reduce your tendency to overlook adaptive ways to solve problems from past experience.
+Meditation helps reduce your tendency to overlook adaptive ways to solve problems from experience.

 Meditation helps reduce anxiety.
 General anxiety disorder is characterized by constant worry and physiological stress.
-In a study published in The Journal of Clinical Psychology participants had lower stress and anxiety levels after learning a meditation program.
+Participants had lower stress and anxiety levels after learning a meditation program in a study published in The Journal of Clinical Psychology.